 If you’re looking for the Suncamp app, this is no longer affiliated with ACSI, but you can find it here.

 I’m already abroad, how can I get the card?

-Otherwise you can order through Amazon and have the card sent to your campsite address, but this does not include the app.
-Find the book on Amazon UK and then locate the same one for the Amazon in whichever country you are, open an Amazon account in that country and order for (usually) next day delivery to your campsite.
+Otherwise, you can order through Amazon and have the card sent to your campsite address, but this does not include the app.
+Find the book on Amazon UK and then locate the same one for Amazon in whichever country you are in, open an Amazon account in that country and order for (usually) next-day delivery to your campsite.
 If you do this on a laptop or tablet, Google will translate the page for you 🙂

 What happens on arrival?

 To get the ACSI rate you must show the card.
 Showing the app or book does not work, the physical card is what you need to secure the rate.

 Once the card has been seen, if the site isn’t busy, Reception will usually suggest a drive or walk around to find a pitch you like.

 Often, you can drive onto the pitch, get your motorhome set up and then go to Reception to check-in.